 I have taken the Buddhist Precepts at Samye Ling monastery where I received my Buddhist name of Karma Sonam Gonpo.

 My classes are very open and approachable and for those with physical disabilities, I have co-founded Yogable, a not-for-profit offering chair-based adaptive yoga.

 I have been vegan since 2011 and am happy to help anyone wanting to explore the joys and benefits of this compassionate lifestyle in a safe and nutritionally valid way.

 Around 15 years ago I joined a yoga class at the gym to stretch.
 It quickly became a regular part of my life.
 I had gone to the gym to lose weight to feel better about myself, but yoga taught me how to accept myself.

-I began practising meditation and reading about Buddhism and ever since have been on a journey of self inquiry and healing.
+I began practising meditation and reading about Buddhism and ever since have been on a journey of self inquiry.

 In 2017 I trained in Hatha Yoga with the Sivananda Yoga Vedanta Centre in Thailand.
 There were many things I learned there, like finding control in headstand, but most the important was how to share my yoga practice with others.

 In 2019 I gave up my job in the Communications Department of the NHS to teach yoga full time and to work with Carlo at My Yoga Place.

 Throughout my own practice, I fell in love with Vinyasa Flow and in 2019, I completed my Vinyasa Teacher training with Arhanta Yoga.
 When I immerse myself in a flowing physical asana practice, my body, mind and spirit feel at home.